vladyslav-pustovalov/Readdle-iOStestTask/TaskDescription.md

 # LIST OF TEST CASES:
 // Only summaries of tests: e.g.

-- Perform login with valid credentials
+- Perform login with valid email and password
+- Perform login with email without @
 - Perform login with empty login and password
 - Perform login with empty password field
 - Perform login with invalid credentials